-In 1955, Laubach Literacy International was founded by linguist, literacy pioneer and missionary Frank C. Laubach who had realized that literacy empowers people to improve and enrich their lives.
-His work began in the Philippines in 1930 and continued for more than 40 years, touching illiterate and impoverished people in 103 countries.
-Literacy materials developed in the local languages used charts with picture, word and sound association.
+Laubach Literacy Intl (LLI) was founded in 1955 by linguist, literacy pioneer, and missionary Frank Laubach, who realized that literacy empowers people to improve and enrich their lives.
+His work began in the Philippines in 1930 and continued more than 40 years, touching illiterate and impoverished people in 103 counties.
+Literacy materials developed in the local languages used charts with pictures and word/sound association.
 They also incorporated vocabulary development and comprehension exercises.
-Limited resources were overcome as literate adults accepted Dr. Laubach's Each One Teach One challenge and took on the responsibility of teaching an illiterate friend or neighbor.
-In 1967 the National Affiliation for Literacy Advance (NALA), which later became Laubach Literacy Action (LLA), was formed to serve the Laubach programs in the U. S. and was headquartered in Syracuse, NY.
-A similar national effort was carried out in Canada by Laubach Literacy of Canada.
-There were 1100 member programs in the U. S. and 70 in 39 developing countries.
-The publishing division, New Readers Press, produced and distributed 500 titles of U.S. adult educational materials to 46,000 literacy organizations, schools, libraries and other institutions.
+Limited resources were overcome as literate adults accepted Dr.

+Laubach's "Each One Team One" challenge and took on the responsibility of teaching an illiterate friend or neighbor.

-In 1962, Literacy Volunteers of America (LVA) was founded, also in Syracuse, by Ruth Colvin.
-She worked with professional reading consultants to develop tutor training that equipped volunteers to tutor adults and teens using curricula defined in accordance with the individual needs and goals of the student.
-LVA spread into a network of 350 volunteer programs throughout the U. S.
+In 1962, Literacy Volunteers of America (LVA) was founded in Syracuse NY by Ruth Colvin.
+She worked with professional reading consultants to develop tutor training that equipped volunteers to tutor adults and teens using curricula defined in accordance with individual needs and goals of the student.
+LVA spread into a network of 350 volunteers programs throughout the U.S.